What is cardiac tamponade?

 Once the tamponade is under curb and your condition stabilizes, your doctor may perform additional investigations to determine the underlying cause of your circumstances.

-It is not achievable to prevent all cases of cardiac tamponade.
+It is not achievable to prevent all cases of the tamponade.
 However, people can reduce their modifiable risk factors by doing the following:

 Avoiding cigarette smoking